Roll On (Eighteen Wheeler): Content

-"Roll On (Eighteen Wheeler)" was the story of a trucker who drives an over-the-road semitrailer truck to support his wife and three children.
+"Roll On (Eighteen Wheeler)" was the story of a trucker who drives an over-the-road semi-trailer truck to support his wife and three children.

 In the song's first verse, the man (referred to only as "Daddy") leaves for a several-day trip through the Midwest.
-When the children gather around their mother in sadness, she says all they need to do is remember the song their father had taught them ("Roll on highway, roll on along, roll on Daddy 'til you get back home, roll on family, roll on crew, roll on mama like I asked you to do"); those lyrics serve as the refrain of the song.
+When the children gather around their mother in sadness, she says all they need to do is remember the song their father had taught them ("Roll on highway, roll on along, roll on Daddy till you get back home, roll on family, roll on crew, roll on momma like I asked you to do"); those lyrics serve as the refrain of the song.
 In some versions, the song begins with a CB radio call saying "How about ya, Alabama, Roll On", which was recorded from an actual CB call placed to Alabama's bus in the late 70s.

 In the song's second verse, the man's wife receives a late-night phone call from an unnamed source, informing her that the highway patrol had found a semitrailer truck jackknifed in a snowbank along an interstate highway in Illinois.
-Despite learning that the search for her husband had been called off due to the fierce blizzard, and that Daddy had not been found at any of the local houses or motels, Mama remains confident that Daddy will be found alive.
+Despite learning that the search for her husband had been called off due to the fierce blizzard, and that Daddy had not been found at any of the local houses or motels, the mother remains confident that her husband will be found alive.
 The woman and her children are left to pray for Daddy's safety, and in sadness and anticipation of a long night of worrying, sing the refrain to the song to comfort them.

-In the song's third and final verse, Mama and the children wait up all night long, thinking that the next phone call will bring the worst possible news.
-However, "the Man upstairs" (an American reference to God) was listening - when the phone rings and Mama answers it, the voice on the other end is that of Daddy, apparently safe and sound.
+In the song's third and final verse, the mother and the children wait up all night long, thinking that the next phone call will bring the worst possible news.
+However, "the Man upstairs" (an American reference to God) was listening - when the phone rings and the mother answers it, the voice on the other end is that the dad, apparently safe and sound.
 He asks if they had been singing that song during the search for him.